AppMonsta/slate/source/includes/rankings.md

 {"parent_id":"6021","name":"Health, Mind & Body","genre_id":"13017"}
 ```

-Request all ranking genres by date.
+Request all available ranking genres (also known as categories) by date.
+If you use [aggregated](#aggregated-rankings) API call then this call will map genre IDs to human readable genre names.

 ### HTTPS Request